 During the Easter holidays we take a significant proportion of the rowing club on a training camp in order to prepare for the Summer racing season.
 This camp is often abroad (e.g. Seville, Spain) although this is no holiday.
 Rowing performance is one key improvement goal, but also for boys taking external exams revision is very high on the priorities for the schedule and staff are on hand to assist with this.

 The regatta season is the highlight of the rowing calendar.
 The end of each half of term sees a major event with the National Schools Regatta at beginning of the half term holiday and Henley Royal Regatta right at the end of term.
-These are major national and international events and the school has a proud tradition of representation at both including a gold medal in Championship Coxed Fours in 2014.
+These are major national and international events and the school has a proud tradition of representation at both.
 We attend other regattas throughout the term for developing rowers such as Evesham and Marlow Town.

 Boys are encouraged to pursue international aspirations and many have been selected to represent their country.
 Our boys are regularly selected to represent Wales in the Home International Regatta against England, Ireland and Scotland.
 We also support high performing boys through the GB trials process with a view to representing Great Britain at either the Coupe de La Jeunesse or even the World Rowing Junior Championships.
 We have had boys selected for both over recent years including Will who stroked the GB VIII at the 2014 World Championships.